 Curriculum

 Supervision

-Children are supervised at all times by qualified staff.
+Children will be supervised at all times by qualified staff members, within state ratio.

+Curriculum